aguivari/msc_oop1_project1/README.md

 \--README.md            ->> This file
 ```

-#### This project will me regularly mirrored between this personal GIT repo and the repoo provided by TUS
+#### This project will me regularly mirrored between this personal GIT repo and the repo provided by TUS

 ## Main Entities definition skeleton: